schmic/Loupedeck-HomeAssistant/README.md

 - deal with long `friendly_name` entries better
 - override `Reset` for adjustments

-## Automations
-- change to DualStateCommand, can be on/off
-- hold button to enable/disable automation
-  - make automation state visual represented, not by text

 ## Buttons
 - are they actually of any use?